Seacroft railway station

 Seacroft railway station was a station in Seacroft, Lincolnshire.

 The station was opened on 28 July 1873 and originally called Cow Bank, but was renamed to Seacroft on 1 October 1900.
-Passenger services were withdrawn 7 December 1953 due to lack of use, and the station was closed to goods on 27 April 1964.
-The line it was on, between Boston and Skegness is still open.
+Passenger services were withdrawn on 7 December 1953 due to lack of use, and the station was closed to goods on 27 April 1964.
+The line it was on, between Boston and Skegness remains open.